 Attendance at the WVSRT annual conference is elective, thus students may choose to remain in their clinical assignments in lieu of attendance.
-However, participation in the student research paper and/or exhibit competition is required as a segment of Student Seminar course, thus, WVSRT student membership is also required.
+However, participation in the student research paper competition is required, thus, WVSRT student membership is also required.

 STUDENT STORAGE DURING CLINICAL ASSIGNMENTS